C2. Equations and Inequalities

 10 = 6 + 4

-It is important to present the different mathematical sentences that represent the same equality situation to help students understand that a relationship can be represented in different ways.
+It is important to present the different number sentences that represent the same equality situation to help students understand that a relationship can be represented in different ways.

 Then ask students questions related to concrete and symbolic representations of the contents of the two goody bags such as:

-• Do the two goody bags contain equal amounts of items?
+• Do the two goody bags contain equal amounts of elements?
 How do you know?
-(Yes, since each bag contains a total of 10 items.)
+(Yes, since each bag contains a total of 10 elements.)

 Write this sentence on the board and ask students questions such as: